Medically reviewed by Majesta Health Medical Review Team

 14. Sources and references

 This guide reflects publicly available information as of 2026-05-31.
 It is educational and does not substitute for personalized medical advice.
-Compounded medications are not FDA-approved as final products.
-The active pharmaceutical ingredient is FDA-registered.
+Compounded medications are not FDA-approved as final products and are not generic versions of, equivalent to, or interchangeable with any FDA-approved medication.
 Compounded GLP-1 medications are prepared by state-licensed compounding pharmacies based on a physician's prescription for an individual patient.
-Brand names such as Ozempic®, Wegovy®, Mounjaro®, and Zepbound® are FDA-approved products manufactured by their respective companies and are referenced here for educational comparison only.
+Brand names such as Ozempic®, Wegovy®, Mounjaro®, and Zepbound® are separate FDA-approved products manufactured by their respective companies and are referenced here for educational comparison only.
 Results may vary.
 Not a substitute for professional medical advice.

 Reserve your founding-member spot